 Also, let’s take it a step further and put the current sale aside.
 Your personality will help you build deep-found connections.
 Connections, which later may become priceless.
 For example, building a customer pipeline, where you can effectively pitch new products via email.

 Sales engineering isn’t easy.
 Far from it!

 Not only do you need to have technical chops, but you also need people skills.
-And this unique combination of skills few engineers have.
-This is why it’s important you maximize each of the tips we went over.
-Especially as global competition increases.
-Then, you’ll stand out among your peers.
+So this leaves this unique combination of skills, to only a few engineers.

 Which of the sales engineering skills do you find to be the most important?
 Do you think engineering sales is more difficult or design work?

 Koosha started Engineer Calcs in 2020 to help people better understand the engineering and construction industry, and to discuss various science and engineering-related topics to make people think.
 He has been working in the engineering and tech industry in California for over 15 years now and is a licensed professional electrical engineer, and also has various entrepreneurial pursuits.

 Koosha has an extensive background in the design and specification of electrical systems with areas of expertise including power generation, transmission, distribution, instrumentation and controls, and water distribution and pumping as well as alternative energy (wind, solar, geothermal, and storage).

 Koosha is most interested in engineering innovations, the cosmos, our history and future, sports, and fitness.